 The winter of 2010 saw a fierce cold snap grip the UK and Ireland, and it caused several Premier League games to be postponed in the days leading up to Christmas.

 Though a full round of fixtures was planned the weekend before Christmas Day, the weather conditions were so poor that only three games went ahead.
-Instead of games featuring the likes of Chelsea or Arsenal, viewers of Match of the Day were treated to just two games on the Saturday - Sunderland's 1-0 win over Bolton, and West Ham's 1-1 draw at Blackburn.
+Instead of the expected blockbuster clash of Chelsea v Manchester United among a full round of games, viewers of Match of the Day were treated to just two games on the Saturday - Sunderland's 1-0 win over Bolton, and West Ham's 1-1 draw at Blackburn.

 Middlesbrough relegated after calling off Blackburn game - 1996/97